How to Start Investing in Mutual Funds

 Too much choice isn’t always a good thing.
 For some investors, having access to many different types of mutual funds is great.
 However, for many ordinary investors, too much choice can be overwhelming.
 After all, reading the factsheets, finding the costs, analysing historical performance for just one mutual fund can be daunting let alone the thousands of mutual funds that are available.

 Having access to the right tools can help deal with some of the disadvantages.
-For example, the Technical Insight Lookup indicator which is available in the Admirals MetaTrader Supreme Edition platform provides investors with real-time actionable trading ideas across thousands of different mutual funds, stocks, ETFs and other markets such as commodities and currencies.
+For example, the Technical Insight Lookup indicator which is available in the Admiral Markets MetaTrader Supreme Edition platform provides investors with real-time actionable trading ideas across thousands of different mutual funds, stocks, ETFs and other markets such as commodities and currencies.

 The image below is a screenshot of the Technical Insight Lookup indicator searching for the SPDR S&P 500 ETF Trust.
 At the time of writing, it shows 13 technical events that are taking place in the short-term, intermediate-term and long-term.